sebastianaldi17/maifavorite/README.md

 for details).
 The charts you mark as favorites are stored on the same database, on a separate table.

-I'm currently working on a version that saves the favorite data on `localStorage` instead of a database, so that a static site can fetch the chart data & mark which ones are favorites.

 # Directory explanation

 - backend: Golang REST API that serves chart data & favorite data
 - dbscripts: Contains SQL scripts that creates the tables required to store chart data
-- frontend: Vue web app that displays chart & favorite data
+- frontend: Vue web app that displays chart & favorite data.
+Needs `backend` to be running.
+No longer maintained in favor of `supabase-frontend`
 - populate-db: Node script that fetches chart data and stores it to a postgres database
 - supabase-serverless: Supabase edge function that serves ONLY chart data.
-  Currently creating a version of frontend that accepts the chart data and process favorite data internally using `localStorage`
+- supabase-frontend: A frontend version that uses the Supabase edge function on `supabase-serverless`, and stores favorites using `localStorage`.

 # Initial setup